donaldtf/markov-decision-processes/README.txt

-/data - this holds the two data sets (hmeq and pulsar_stars) that are used with each algorithm /images - learning curves for each algorithm are output into this directory /iteration_curves - this holds the iteration_curves for the algorithms that have an iterative component /reports - while running each algorithm, I feed the standard output into a report file here instead of to the console.
+/data - this holds the two data sets (hmeq and pulsar_stars) that are used with each algorithm /images - learning curves for each algorithm are output into this directory /elbow_curves - kmeans elbow curves are output to this directory /reports - while running each algorithm, I feed the standard output into a report file here instead of to the console.
            This file holds stats on grid search results, test data performance and wall clock times /utils.py - this is a utility file that holds shared functionality between the algorithms